 If the Abortion (Northern Ireland) Regulations 2021 are found to be unlawful, in whole or in part, they may then need to be amended.
 As these Regulations may be the means by which abortion provision is implemented, any finding against them would directly impact upon the provision of a funded and commissioned abortion service in NI.

-The case is being heard on 4 and 5 October 2021, before Mr Justice Colton in the High Court in Belfast.
+The case is being heard on 4 and 5 October 2021, before Lord Justice Colton in the High Court in Belfast.

 The Commission’s Counsel is Yaaser Vanderman BL of Landmark Chambers.